 - any employee of a Participating Employer after the end of the calendar year in which the employee attains 71 years of age;

-- before the date prescribed under the ITA (or, if later, established by the Canada Revenue Agency), then such contributions will be accepted by the Plan; or
+- before January 1, 2022, then such contributions will be accepted by the Plan; or

-- on or after the date prescribed under the ITA (or, if later, established by the Canada Revenue Agency), then such contributions will not be accepted by the Plan.
+- after December 31, 2021, then such contributions will not be accepted by the Plan.

 - In this situation, the contributions for the member will be diverted to the Local 213 Electrical Workers’ Welfare Plan.